 Visit the CDC for full articles related to Flu Season.

-Dana White has been a nurse for over 25 years.
-She has healthy tips and cycling tips that aim to improve lives, She is an avid cyclist and jokes that her mom is in the guinness book or world records for being the first woman to give birth to Dana and then to a bicycle.
+Dana White has been a nurse for over 25 years and has been cycling since she was very young..
+She has health and cycling tips that aim to impact lives, She is an avid cyclist and jokes that her mom is in the Guinness book of world records for being the first woman to give birth to Dana and then to a bicycle.